MONOLITH6/MONOLITH6.github.io/README.md

 I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.

+## Objective
+[Provide Objective - Remove this afterwards]]

+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Certifications
 [Provide certifications that you have obtained.
 Use ChatGPT to help create the link - Remove this afterwards]]